JetBrains/teamcity-documentation/topics/subversion.md

 Select the format of the working copy.
 Available values for this option are 1.4 through 1.8 (current default).
 This option defines the format version of Subversion files located in `.svn` directories, when [the checkout on agent mode](vcs-checkout-mode.md#agent-checkout) is used.
 The specified format is important in two cases:

-* If you run command\-line `svn` commands on the files checked out by TeamCity.
+* If you run command-line `svn` commands on the files checked out by TeamCity.
 For example, if your working copy has version 1.5, you will not be able to use Subversion 1.4 binaries to work with it.
-* If you use new Subversion features; for example, file\-based externals which were added in Subversion 1.6.
-Thus, unless you set the working copy format to 1.6, the file\-based externals will not be available in the __checkout on agent__ mode.
+* If you use new Subversion features; for example, file-based externals which were added in Subversion 1.6.
+Thus, unless you set the working copy format to 1.6, the file-based externals will not be available in the __checkout on agent__ mode.

 </td></tr><tr>